mne-tools/mne-python/doc/manual/gui/analyze.rst

   a diagonal matrix or a full matrix including the correlations.

-- Using the SVD of the whitened gain matrix of three dipole componets at a given location, the component producing the weakest signal amplitude is omitted if the ratio of the smallest and largest singular values is less than 0.2.
+- Using the SVD of the whitened gain matrix of three dipole components at a given location, the component producing the weakest signal amplitude is omitted if the ratio of the smallest and largest singular values is less than 0.2.